erik-johnston1/DatabaseSystemsinBusiness-BUS393-Project/README.md

 This repository contains the file to construct, insert data, and test the functionality of the relational database for a fictional coffee shop called LES Coffee in SQL.

 ## Overview
 The SQL database in this repo is the finished product of a class project where my group and myself were tasked with developing the business logic for a fictional business by defining the entities and rules required for day-to-day functions in a domain of our choice.
+Note: While the project was collaborative, all SQL code was written by myself

 ## Entities
 • Barista